ziqi-jin/finetune-anything/how_to_use_finetune_anything.md

 Loss_{total} = weight_{ce} \times Loss_{ce} + weight_{mse} \times Loss_{mse} = 0.5 \times Loss_{ce} + 5.0 \times Loss_{mse}
 $$

-The `params` which is a `dict` include the key and value your want to set about the corresponding loss function's parameters, make sure the loss function has a parameter with the same name as the key. if you don't need the set params, give params `~`. for semantic segmentation task, if your loss function need a one hot label, set the `label_one_hot` to `True`.
+The `params` which is a `dict` include the key and value your want to set about the corresponding loss function's parameters, make sure the loss function has parameters with the same names as the key. if you don't need the set params, give params `~`. for semantic segmentation task, if your loss function need a one hot label, set the `label_one_hot` to `True`.